MichalAbargel/Flight-application/README.md

 GUI layer designed with MVVM architecture and Commands. for the design, we used Material Design. create by:
-Michal Abargel and Lea chaimovith
+Michal Abargel and Lea haimovich